lyubogeorgiev/JavaOOP/ReflectionAndAnnotations/README.md

 Created annotation called Subject.
 Annotated it with @Target(ElementType.TYPE) to specify it can be used only on Class type.
 Also added another annotation @Retention(RetentionPolicy.RUNTIME) which indicates that the annotation we created will be available at Runtime.

+Lab 05 - Coding Tracker
+-

+Created Annotation Author with a String element called name.
+The annotation can be used only on methods and also is available at Runtime.
+Created a class Tracker which have methods with Author annotation and print methods by author according to the requirements.